armannorouzi/Predicting-prediction-model-performance/Study-plan-v4.md

 *Model validation*
 To examine the accuracy of the model in another setting the prediction model that has been developed in the previous stage will be used to estimate the outcome within the validation sample.

-*Propensity model development*
+*Propensity method model development*
-During this step, the predictor data from the development and the validation sample will be combined to train a propensity model to discriminate between observations from the two samples.
-The propensity model will then be used to identify similarities between the two samples.
+During this step, data from the development and validation sample are pooled into one sample.
+This aggregated sample is then used to train a propensity model to distinguish which data belongs to which sample.
+Data from the development sample that are misclassified as validation data, are used to form a separate segment.
+The segment is then used to develop a prediction model.

-*Propensity model validation*
+*Propensity method model validation*
-The segment of participants in the validation sample that have been identified as similarities are then included in a new validation sample.
-This new validation sample is then used to calculate the accuracy of the prediction model previously mentioned in model development.
+The prediction model developed with the segmented data is then used to calculate the accuracy of predicting outcome within the validation sample.

 *Model comparison*
-Finally, the difference in accuracy between model development and model validation is calculated and the same is done between model development and propensity model validation.
+Finally, the difference in accuracy between model development and model validation is calculated and the same is done between model development and propensity method model validation.
 To evaluate the different methods of estimating outcome in the validation sample the difference between the differences are calculated.
 Both the accuracy and the differences are bootstrapped to estimate 95% confidence intervals (CI).
 The bootstrap procedures used will bootstrap 1000 samples with replacements based on the same size as the original samples.

 ## Ethical considerations
 *Principle of autonomy*